-- 3.2.08 Approval of Meetings - (a) All meetings of the Local 1000 Board of Directors, SBACs and BUNCs shall be called at the direction of the Chair or BUNC Chair.

-- (b) All meetings of SBACs and BUNCs at Local 1000 expense require prior approval of the President.
-In the absence of the President, approval must be obtained from the Vice President for Bargaining.
+- 3.2.08 Approval of Meetings - (a) All meetings of the Local 1000 Board of Directors, SBACs and BUNCs shall be called at the direction of the Chair or BUNC Chair. - (b) All meetings of SBACs and BUNCs at Local 1000 expense require prior approval of the President.
+In the absence of the President, approval must be obtained from the Chief Negotiator or Vice President/Secretary-Treasurer.
 Each request must be accompanied by an agenda in order to be approved.
 Meeting requests for SBACs and BUNCs shall be made by the BUNC Chair.
 Any denial shall be in writing and appealable to the Local 1000 Board of Directors.
-The appeal shall be voted on by the Local 1000 Board of Directors within five days. - (c) All meetings of Local 1000 committees require prior approval of the President.
+The appeal shall be voted on by the Local 1000 Board of Directors within five days.

+(c) All meetings of Local 1000 committees require prior approval of the President.